SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/06-Homework.md

 [task-description]
 # Description

-Define a class Song, which holds the following information about songs: typeList, name and time.
+Define a class Song, which holds the following information about songs: typeList, name and duration.

 You will receive the input as an array.

 The first element n will be the number of songs.

 Next n elements will be the songs data in the following format:

 `{typeList}_{name}_{time}`,
-and the the last element will be Type List \/ `all`.
+aand the the last element will be Type List \/ `all`.

 Print only the names of the songs which are from that Type List \/ All songs.